alkarinv/BattleArena/README.md

 ![BattleArena](http://dev.bukkit.org/media/images/44/472/BattleArena_Large.png)
 ==========

-BattleArena is a complete Event system for minecraft.
+A complete Event system for minecraft.
 * Comes default with several Match and Event Types
 * Huge amounts of customization through the configs and in game commands
 * Framework and API for easily creating custom matches/events.